 Lampshaded in an omake in Shippuden.
 Kakashi teases Hinata about her stammering "Naruto-kuns", being a big hit with the male viewers.
 That inspires Sakura to launch into a long litany of "Naruto-kuns" herself, as Kakashi and Hinata call out different moods for her to act out with each one.

-Judai from Yu-Gi-Oh!
-GX had always been incredibly fond of saying peoples' names, but when it came to Johan, he really pulled out all the stops.
-Poor Asuka's lines in all of seasons 3 and 4 were reduced to her just saying "Judai..." in moments when it looked like he was in a tough corner, and "Judai!" when it looked like he was in serious trouble.
+Judai/Jaden from Yu-Gi-Oh!
+GX has always been incredibly fond of saying peoples' names, but when it comes to Johan, he really pulls out all the stops.
+Also, poor Asuka's lines in all of seasons 3 and 4 are reduced to her just saying "Judai..." in moments when it looks like he is in a tough corner, and "Judai!" when it looks like he is in serious trouble.

 "SHANA!!!"
 "YUJI!!"
 Actually of plot importance, because Shana got her name from Yuji, and Yuji is usually not referred to with his name by the Flame Haze, because they consider him an object rather than a person.

 Played with when Batou yells 'MOTOKOOO!', only to later find out she's perfectly fine, and the other Section 9 members tease him about it.

 In The Movie during the climax when [the Puppet Master's body is blown to hell and Motoko appears to have died after merging with him.
 She gets better after finding a new body.